vukics/cppqed/doc/installation.rst

     The use of FLENS is optional because only a very small section of the framework depends on it.
 Cf. the section :ref:`compilingWithoutFLENS`.

-At the corresponding websites, instructions for installing the libraries can be found, while below I have given guidelines concerning installation on an Ubuntu system, cf. also the ``getLibs.sh`` script in directory ``utils``.
-This will download the CVS versions of both libraries into the subdirectories ``blitz`` and ``FLENS-lite``, respectively, and will also compile them.
+At the corresponding websites, instructions for installing the libraries can be found, while below I have given guidelines concerning installation on an Ubuntu system, cf. also the :file:`getLibs.sh` script in directory :file:`utils`.
+This will download the CVS versions of both libraries into the subdirectories :file:`blitz` and :file:`FLENS-lite`, respectively, and will also compile them.

 I will very much appreciate all feedback regarding also the installation of the framework.